PostgREST/postgrest/api.rst

 Setting headers via pre-request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By using a :ref:`pre-request` function, you can add headers to GET/POST/PATCH/PUT/DELETE responses.
+By using a :ref:`db-pre-request` function, you can add headers to GET/POST/PATCH/PUT/DELETE responses.
 As an example, let's add some cache headers for all requests that come from an Internet Explorer(6 or 7) browser.

 .. code-block:: postgresql